 Monastery in Kibber.
 The monastery is the highest place in the village.

-From the top of Kibber monastery.
+From the top of the Kibber monastery

 Snow leopard makes Spiti a popular destination for wildlife lovers.